-The density of the lead glass, which is incorporated into the geometry description in our Monte Carlo simulation, is determined from a beam test and is uncertainty 5%.
+The density of the lead glass, which is incorporated into the geometry description in our Monte Carlo simulation, is determined from a beam test and is uncertaint by 5%.
 We have modeled the effect of this uncertainty and made a reweighting table that modifies the MC p{μ} and θ{μ} distribution.
 This uncertainty could give rise to a 2% error in the total momentum for a typical K2K-I event.
-In the spectrum analysis used for the oscillation measurement, this is a parameter in the fit and good agreement with the data is found with a value that is 0.98 \pm 0.013 times the density obtained from the beam test; the neutrino data provide the stronger constraint.
+In the neutrino energy spectrum measurement, this is a parameter in the fit and good agreement with the data is found with a value that is 0.98 \pm 0.013 times the density obtained from the beam test; the neutrino data provide the stronger constraint.
 This central value is used in the M_A analysis.

-Likewise, we measure a shift in the muon momentum scale for in the Muon Range Detector of 0.976 ± 0.007 using the spectrum fit procedure.
+Likewise, we measure a shift in the muon momentum scale for the Muon Range Detector of 0.976 ± 0.007 using the energy spectrum measurement procedure.
 When the K2K-I and K2K-IIa data are fit separately, we obtain a consistent result for this parameter, despite the presence of the lead glass detector in the former.
-This is assigned as an error for the MRD portion of the muon range, but it actually arises from a combination of factors including the material assay for the MRD and SciFi (about 1%), the simulation of muon energy loss in GEANT [26] (about 1%) and the uncertainty in the intrinsic muon momentum from the neutrino interaction MC (about 0.5%).
+This is assigned as an error for the MRD portion of the muon range, but it actually arises from a combination of factors including the material assay for the MRD and SciFi (about 1%), the simulation of muon energy loss in GEANT [24] (about 1%) and the uncertainty in the intrinsic muon momentum from the neutrino interaction MC (about 0.5%).
 Again, we find the neutrino data produce a good central value and a tighter constraint than taking the individual errors in quadrature.
 Though these errors actually come from all portions of the muon track, we find no significant difference in the analysis if this factor is obtained from and applied to the whole track momentum, instead of the MRD portion only.

-Because the M_A fit and the spectrum fit use the same neutrino data, it is possible that the uncertain value for M_A itself is affecting the fit values for the MRD muon momentum scale when that value is obtained from the spectrum fit.
-Our default Monte Carlo assumes $M_A=1.1~{\rm GeV}$.
-An uncertainty in this value of $\pm~0.20~{\rm GeV}$ corresponds to an error of $\pm~0.01$ in the fit value of the momentum scale.
+Because the M_A fit and the energy spectrum analysis use the same neutrino data, it is possible that the uncertain value for M_A itself is affecting the fit values for the MRD muon momentum scale when that value is obtained from the spectrum measurement.
+Our default

+Monte Carlo assumes $M_A=1.1$ GeV.
+An uncertainty in this value of \pm 0.20 GeV corresponds to an error of \pm 0.01 in the fit value of the momentum scale.
 This is taken as an additional uncertainty when this parameter is used to determine M_A .
 Also, there is a correlation between the lead-glass density error and the MRD momentum error.
-When all of these effects are combined, the resulting error in M_A is $\pm~0.07~{\rm GeV}$.
+When all of these effects are combined, the resulting error in M_A is \pm 0.07 GeV.